slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"Bureaucracy = Culture of submission.
 Innovation = Culture of subversion.
 Hence the antagonism."
 -- x@rapahelz*

-### on nations and immigration
+### On nations and immigration

 > *"Immigration is a privilege, not a right, and the safety of our citizens must come first, without question."
 -- Donald Trump [1946]*

-The real diversity that matters is the diversity of ideas, not the diversity of skin color.
+The real diversity is the diversity of ideas, not skin color.

 > *"the disappearance of nations would have impoverished us no less than if all men had become alike, with one personality and one face.
 Nations are the wealth of mankind, its collective personalities; the very least of them wears its own special colours and bears within itself a special facet of divine intention."
 -- Aleksandr Solzhenitsyn [1918]*

-> *"What «multiculturalism» boils down to is that you can praise any culture in the world except Western culture - and you cannot blame any culture in the world except Western culture." (...)
+> *"What «multiculturalism» boils down to is that you can praise any culture in the world except Western culture — and you cannot blame any culture in the world except Western culture." (...)
 "Our children and grandchildren may yet curse the day we began hyping race and ethnicity.
 There are countries where that has led to slughters in the streets but you cannot name a country where it has led to greater harmony." (...)
 "Racism is not dead, but it is on life support — kept alive by politicians, race hustlers, and people who get a sense of superiority by denouncing others as «racists.»"
 -- Thomas Sowell [1930]*